twilio/twilio-go/twilio/rest/proxy/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a CreateShortCodeParams struct
+Other parameters are passed through a pointer to a CreateShortCodeParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------

  **Sid** | **string** | The SID of a Twilio [ShortCode](https://www.twilio.com/docs/sms/api/short-code) resource that represents the short code you would like to assign to your Proxy Service.

 ### Return type